 What Did the Scientists Discover?

-The researchers analyzed over 2,600 MRI scans of the of individuals aged 30 to 97, as reported by Science Alert.
+The researchers analyzed over 2,600 MRI scans of individuals aged 30 to 97, as reported by Science Alert.
 Primarily, the scientists tracked age-related changes in structure and shape, correlating them with the results of cognitive tests taken by participants.

 It is known that areas of the brain in the occipital region shrink with age.
 During the study, this was particularly evident in those who performed the worst on reasoning ability tests.